madiganbrodsky/vague_contracts_experts/README.md

 This repository that contains the following sub-directories:

-The directory experiments contains the code used to run the experiment.
+The directory `experiments` contains stimuli and code used to run the experiment.

-The directory data contains the (anonymized) data from the experiment.
+The directory `data` contains the (anonymized) data from the experiment.

-The directory analyses contains the R scripts used for analysis and visualization, and post-hoc analyses.
+The directory `analyses` contains the R scripts used for analysis and visualization.